tiffaniechia/Algorithms-Percolation/README.md

 #Percolation - Weighted Quick-Union Algorithm

 #####This is an assignment from the Algorithms Part 1 course taught by [Kevin Wayne](https://www.coursera.org/instructor/~204) and [Robert Sedgewick](https://www.coursera.org/instructor/~211).
 [Click here to view the course.](https://www.coursera.org/course/algs4partI)

-I have decided (because I'm masochistic) to try writing the algorithm from scratch and not use the given class.
+I have decided (because I'm delightfully masochistic) to try writing the algorithm from scratch and not use the given class.

 ###Requirements:
 - Has to be written in Java.
 - Has to implement the weighted quick-union algorithm
 - Has to be submitted in single files percolation & percolation stats (no OOP).
 - Submission may not call any library functions other than those in java.lang, stdlib.jar, and WeightedQuickUnionUF (from given jar).
+[More here.](http://algs4.cs.princeton.edu/code/index.php#stdlib)
 - Must use the given API, no removing any of it (stated below).
 - Must adhere to performance requirements and include corner cases exception handling (stated below in the problem section)